pshenmic/dash_hash/README.md

 Install
 -------

-Python 2.7+ or 3.5+ is required as well as a gcc.
+Python 2.7+ or 3.5+ and the associated development package (e.g., `python2-dev`) is required as well as a gcc.

     $ sudo python setup.py install